 Use a blanket stitch to stitch the front and back of each design together.
 Work the backstitch as follows:

-Insert a small amount of toy stuffing to the bottom of the stocking to fill it out.
+Insert a small amount of toy stuffing into the bottom of the stocking to fill it out.
 Make sure you leave space to add a little treat later!

 Attach a 20cm length ribbon to the top right inside of the stocking, where the two pieces meet.
 Hang on your tree and admire!